 Employee/Student Problems

 The College shall ensure that adequate and appropriate administrative machinery exists to deal with employee/student disciplinary problems which may arise concerning employees subject to this Contract.
-The employee shall have a right to a fair conference if he/she is involved in an employee/student disciplinary problem.
+The employee shall have a right to a fair conference if they’re involved in an employee/student disciplinary problem.
 Such conference shall afford the employee a full and complete investigation of the facts involved.
 If, as a result, further conferences which might result in discipline to the employee are scheduled, the employee shall have the right to Union representation.

 Non-Discrimination